SergioVasko/30days/README.md

-# 30 Days to Learn Laravel — Pixel Positions Job Board
+# Pixel Positions Job Board

 A Laravel job board platform.
 This project demonstrates Laravel features such as routing, Blade components, Eloquent ORM, authentication, queues, and more, culminating in a job board where users can post and apply to jobs.